 - awards and decorations

-Appreciative inquiry: looking for what is working instead of looking
+Appreciative inquiry: looking for what is working instead of looking to fix what is not

 - Acupuncture points (find the change makers)